Gwen Stacy (Spider-Verse): Design

-In Across the Spider-Verse, she is depicted with added pink hair highlights, confirmed by Across the Spider-Verse production designer Patrick O'Keefe in January 2024 to have been adapted from Gwen Poole (as illustrated by Gurihiru for The Unbelievable Gwenpool: Beyond the Fourth Wall) by artist Peter Chan, with the design of Gwen's bedroom taking influence from the color palette of Poole's hospital gown.
+In Across the Spider-Verse, she is depicted with added pink hair highlights, confirmed by Across the Spider-Verse production designer Patrick O'Keefe in January 2024 to have been adapted from Gwenpool (as illustrated by Gurihiru for The Unbelievable Gwenpool: Beyond the Fourth Wall) by artist Peter Chan, with the design of Gwen's bedroom taking influence from the color palette of Gwenpool's hospital gown.

 Gwen hugging her father in Across the Spider-Verse, displaying her "mood ring".

 Gwen's home dimension of Earth-65 is featured in Across the Spider-Verse.
 Described by the filmmakers as a "mood ring" reflecting Gwen's emotions, the world's colors and transitions are "not literal", with its details dependent on Gwen's feelings.
 Carlos Aguilar of the New York Times wrote that "for example, if [Gwen] feels angry, the screen turns red and the atmosphere hotter.
 And when confusion overtakes her, the world becomes fragmented".
 Thompson cited Cinderella, the 1950 Disney film, as serving as a reference in this regard.
 The visual effect results in "watercolor-like hues that drip and morph in reaction to Gwen".
 Gwen's world in the film is inspired by elements of Rodriguez's artwork and Renzi's colors from the original Spider-Gwen run.
+Furthermore, Miller explained that the style of Gwen's dimension was heavily inspired by the covers of Spider-Gwen.
 The Spider-Verse filmmakers wanted Gwen's motions to resemble a gymnast's, with animator Spencer Wan pitching to make her swinging animations incorporate banned gymnastics moves.